SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 The *setter name* and enclosing parentheses are optional.
 If you provide a setter name, it is used as the name of the parameter to the setter.
-If you do not provide a setter name, the default parameter name to the setter is ``value``.
+If you don't provide a setter name, the default parameter name to the setter is ``value``.
 The type of the parameter to the setter is the same as the *return type*.

 You can overload a subscript declaration in the type in which it is declared,